 Once the tobacco is found, it is seized and taken away.
 We then decide which penalty is best to use.
 It often includes prosecution which for persistent offenders could lead to a prison sentence.

 However, we can also apply for removal of the shop’s alcohol licence or lottery terminal – as they have shown they are not a fit and proper person to have the privilege of being a licence holder by disregarding the law.
-There are also processes we can go through to have premises closed down or banned from selling tobacco at all.
+There are also processes we can go through to have premises closed down or banned from selling tobacco at all, where there have been persistent sales to children.

 It’s always worthwhile reporting the sale of illegal tobacco and giving as much information as possible.
 Every piece of information can be seen as a jigsaw piece which helps us see the full picture.